IS200TGENH1AAA - Generator Monitor Terminal Board

 Functional Description

 IS200TGENH1AAA is a Generator Monitor Terminal Board developed by GE.
 It is a part of the Mark VIe control system.
-The generator board VGEN and its associated terminal board TGEN play a crucial role in monitoring and controlling various aspects of generator operation within power generation systems.
-These components are integral to ensuring the stability, efficiency, and safety of large steam turbine applications.
+In conjunction with the associated VGEN generator I/O board, the TGEN terminal board performs key monitoring and control functions related to generator operation in large-scale power generation systems, particularly steam turbine applications.

 Features